51Degrees/documentation/src/concepts/flowelements/flowelement.md

 **Flow elements** are built using a corresponding @elementbuilder, which follows the fluent builder pattern.
 All configuration of an **element** occurs in the
-@elementbuilder
+@elementbuilder.
 By convention, the configuration of an **element** is immutable once it has been built.
 However, this is not enforced and is dependent on the implementation of each specific **element**.

 # Processing

 The primary function of a **flow element** is to process data.
-Both the input and the output (@evidence and @elementdata respectively) of the processing are contained in a single place called a @flowdata.
+Both the input (@evidence) and output (@elementdata) of the processing are contained in a single place called a @flowdata.

-The **flow element** typically uses the @evidence contained within the supplied @flowdata to determine values that it populates in the resulting @elementdata, which is then added to the @flowdata as an output.
+The **flow element** typically uses the @evidence contained within the supplied @flowdata to determine values which it populates in the resulting @elementdata and is then added to the @flowdata as an output.

-However, **flow elements** may also use existing @elementdata from the @flowdata as input and are not required to populate any output data if it is not necessary.
+However, **flow elements** may also use existing @elementdata from the @flowdata as input and are not required to populate any output data.

 @dotfile flowelement-process.gvdot